krisfay25/COVID-19-Tracker/README.md

 # 447Team1Project

-Steps to download database/tables/data:
+### Steps to download database/tables/data:
 (Prerequisites: Need MySQL Community Server (Full option) downloaded onto your computer)

-1)  Download 'DB_Import.sql'
+1)  Download 'DB_Import.sql' (if you have this repository, it's included in here)
 2)  Connect to your localhost instance on MySQL Workbench
 3)  Once connected, click 'Server' on the menu bar
 4)  Click 'Data Import'